-There are 2 full time teachers, 1 teaching KS1 and 1 teaching KS2.
-Additional support is provided by a TA
+There are 1 full time and 2 part-time teachers, 2 sharing the teaching of KS1 and 1 teaching KS2.
+Additional support is provided by a HLTA.

 As with Melsonby, there are 2 full time teachers, 1 teaching KS1, the other KS2.
 There is also support from one ATA (14.5 hours) and one GTA (21.25 hours).

 As with most schools, our budgets need constant review.

 Melsonby has a balanced budget for the next 3 years.
 North and South Cowton has balance currently.
 However, due to an envisaged small reduction in the on roll numbers the budget may be more of a challenge in 22-23.
 To counter this, both schools actively promote themselves to the local community and North and South Cowton is currently considering opening a nursery.
 The decision on this is envisaged early in the Autumn term.

 In the short term, there will be a need to maintain adequate challenge to ensure standards continue to rise.
 In the longer term there will be added emphasis on balancing the budget and the possibility of expanding the Federation.
 Other priorities include are: